mvzink/absimthe/README.md

-# Absimth: A Distributed Agent-based Modeling Framework for Ruby
+# Absimthe: A Distributed Agent-based Modeling Framework for Ruby

 *Current status: prototype*

 Distributed, parallel computations are hard.
 Global state, virtual time, and numerous other considerations have made distributed computing a tough realm to break into for those wishing to do agent-based modeling.

-Aiming to make this easier, Absimth will allow simple, descriptive declarations of agents with plenty of flexibility for how agents interact.
+Aiming to make this easier, Absimthe will allow simple, descriptive declarations of agents with plenty of flexibility for how agents interact.

 ## Current features